February 11, 2026

 At Gruner, we see the promotion of young talent as a long-term responsibility.
 Trainees are involved in real projects early on, their questions are taken seriously, and their strengths are developed in a targeted way.

 “I feel that people here believe in me.
-That motivates me to keep going and continue learning.”
+That motivates me to keep going and continue learning”, was the feedback.
 This trust is a key factor in helping young women pursue their path in engineering with confidence.

 On the International Day of Women and Girls in Science on 11 February 2026, we emphasize what Gruner stands for: equal opportunities, genuine support, and trust in young women who shape the future with curiosity and expertise.